 Boldizsár Nagy, Associate Professor of Public International Law and Asylum Law at Central European University, Faculty of Law, Department of International Law

 |10.45||Common European Asylum System (CEAS) II

-The second generation of EU asylum law: determining the Member State responsible processing the asylum claim (the ‘Dublin’ system) and reception conditions.
-The overview of current EU legal framework will be complemented with a discussion of where the real challenges and problems are in applying this part of the second generation of CEAS laws with regard to burden sharing and reception conditions.
+The second generation of EU asylum law: determining the Member State responsible for processing the asylum claim (the ‘Dublin’ system) and reception conditions.
+The overview of current EU legal framework will be complemented with a discussion of where the real challenges and problems are in applying this part of the second generation of CEAS laws with regard to burden-sharing and reception conditions.